Northern Territory FAQs & info

 How do I get to the NT?

-Whether you're travelling from interstate or overseas, the NT has a range of ways to get you here – by air, road, rail or sea.
+Whether you’re travelling from interstate or overseas, there are a range of ways to get here – by air, road, rail or sea.

 Travelling by air to the NT is a breeze.
 Modern, well-equipped airports are located at Darwin in the north, and in the centre at Alice Springs and Uluru.
 The NT is serviced by major domestic and international airlines, providing passengers with easy access to destinations across the Territory from almost anywhere in the world.